HaloCRM Guides

 The chances are you are not going to want the entire response body, but only particular parts of the response.
 In the above example, I'm really only concerned with the 'Text', within the 'Choices' array.

-Output variables can be used at this point, to define a particular part of a response body.
+Output variables can be used, to define a particular part of a response body.
+Variables can either be setup at the runbook level, or at the method (step) level.

 There are some details in this window outlining the required syntax, the key points are: